shaikalthaf4/LightGlue_Motion-tracking/README.md

 # LightGlue_Motion-tracking
-Robust tracking of displacement tracking in videos using LightGlue and SuperPoint DL models.
+Robust tracking of displacement in videos using LightGlue and SuperPoint DL models.